 Just keep in mind that some parts are blatantly not compatible.
-Mostly it’s handlebar, dash or fairing related.
-In other words things inherent to the Naked design.
-But everything else should fit.
+Mostly it’s the handlebar, dash or fairing related.
+In other words, things inherent to the Naked design – But everything else should fit.
 Especially engine or electrical related.

 If you know of any other models with bolt-on compatibility, or any errors or suggestions to add, please leave them in the comments below.

 The following models are national and international models with which there will be some degree of bolt-on compatibility between bikes, depending on the part.
 Keep in mind that some models aren’t really models as much as they are names that certain vendors will use out of ignorance.

 - 2018, 2019 & 2020+ Kawasaki Ninja 650 – If you’re new to the automotive world, you may not be aware that most of the time, differences in model year are simply aesthetic.
 You might see minor updates every 3 years, and between major redesigns 6 years or more.
 For the most part, the components are identical between the 2017 to 2020 (and newer) Kawasaki Ninja 650 models.

 - 2012-2016 Kawasaki Ninja 650 ABS – The 2017+ model was a major redesign.
 Nonetheless, many minor parts are shared with this previous version, but don’t assume compatibility.
 A majority of parts were changed and are not compatible.
 It is still worth checking for some accessories, of course.